Alexandria (Alyx) Soesman

 Before becoming an Acupuncturist, I worked at a hospital for almost five years as a Nurse’s Aide.
 When I started the job, I intended to finish nursing school but soon realized I had another calling.
 Working as a nurse’s aide confirmed how much I enjoyed caring for others, but I also realized how much I disagreed with pharmaceutical drugs.
 My patients were usually prescribed multiple drugs at a time, commonly having to take more drugs to help the side effects of others.
 As a result, I became very interested in meditation and holistic medicine.
 Between my dislike for giving medication I didn’t agree with to my patients and my interest in learning more about holistic healing, I jumped at the opportunity to study acupuncture at Tri-state College of Acupuncture!

 I couldn’t be happier with my decision to practice acupuncture; I love it!
-Like Kat, I practice three different styles of Acupuncture: Traditional Chinese Medicine, Japanese Acupuncture (Kiiko Matsumoto style), and Acupuncture Physical Medicine.
-People respond differently to acupuncture so practicing three separate styles, allows me as a practitioner, to give a unique treatment that best serves each individual.
+Like Kat, I practice three different styles of Acupuncture: Traditional Chinese Medicine, Japanese Acupuncture (Kiiko Matsumoto style), and Acupuncture Physical Medicine (with trigger point therapy).
+People respond differently to acupuncture so practicing three separate styles allows me as a practitioner to give a unique treatment that best serves each individual.
+I am well trained in treating muscular and skeletal pain conditions and love to apply my extensive training in dry trigger point needling to help improve my patient’s pain.

 My boyfriend of five years and I moved upstate to the capital region in the summer of 2017 and we are ecstatic to be here!
 I’m excited about this new adventure in our lives and am enjoying being closer to nature after the living in the busy city.
-I look forward to working with Kat, Joy, Vicki, Amanda and Michelle and I can’t wait to meet and help YOU!
+I look forward to working with Kat, Joy, Vicki, and Amanda and I can’t wait to meet and help YOU!